 Chris Tillotson, Ice Energy’s chief information officer, said that by the end of the month, it will be 50 percent up and running and in three months will be at 100 percent.

 Ice Energy’s arrival coincided with the first flex alert issued by the California Independent System Operator in three years, underlining the desire for utilities to reduce their loads.

-Beyond the immediate need, California has a mandate to advance storage of energy generated by renewable sources.
+Beyond the immediate need, California has a mandate to advance the storage of energy generated by renewable sources.

-Last year, the California Public Utilities Commission set a goal for the state’s three investor-owned utilities – Southern California Edison, Pacific Gas & Electric and San Diego Gas & Electric – to add 1,325 megawatts of storage to the grid by 2020.
+Last year, the California Public Utilities Commission set a goal for the state’s three investor-owned utilities – Southern California Edison, Pacific Gas & Electric, and San Diego Gas & Electric – to add 1,325 megawatts of storage to the grid by 2020.

 There is a push for similar measures in other states and nationally.